mit-submit/submit-users-guide/source/program.rst

 There are a couple of options for this.

-**If your jobs are running only on subMIT and you have a singularity image built**, your singularity image can be placed on some commonly-readable directory from any of the compute nodes (/ceph), so you can access it directly from any of your jobs.
+**If your jobs are running only on SubMIT and you have a singularity image built**, your singularity image can be placed on some commonly-readable directory from any of the compute nodes (/ceph), so you can access it directly from any of your jobs.

-**If your jobs are running on subMIT, MIT T3, MIT T2, OSG, or anywhere on the grid**, you can mirror your Docker container as a Singularity container to CVMFS.
+**If your jobs are running on SubMIT, MIT T3, MIT T2, OSG, or anywhere on the grid**, you can mirror your Docker container as a Singularity container to CVMFS.
 You can upload it to DockerHub with ``podman push`` and then add it to ``/cvmfs/singularity.opensciencegrid.org/``.
 This can be done by making a pull request to add the container to the `master list of docker images <https://github.com/opensciencegrid/cvmfs-singularity-sync/blob/master/docker_images.txt>`_, which is a simple .txt file which controls the synchronization of images on the CVMFS.
 Your container will then appear as a singularity image in ``/cvmfs/singularity.opensciencegrid.org/``, which is mounted on all the machines of the aforementioned systems.

 **If you need this available on worker nodes on the MIT T3 and T2**, you can add them to a space in your work directory.
 You will then need to email Max (Kerberos ID: maxi) or submit-help@mit.edu to create this CVMFs area for you.